Welcome to Palm Sunday.

 We hope you will join us.

-If you want to know more about what to expect during Sunday’s worship service, you can download the bulletin or visit the This Sunday link at GPUMC page on our web site every week.
+If you want to know more about what to expect during Sunday’s worship service, you can download the bulletin below or visit the This Sunday link at GPUMC page on our web site every week.

 Our in-person worship service in the sanctuary and the livestream begins at 9:30 am Sunday.